 The Group's financial assets at FVOCI include proprietary golf club shares, which are categorized within Level 2 as their prices are not derived from market considered due to lack of trading activities among market participants at the end or close to the end of the reporting period.
-As of September 30,

-2022 and December 31, 2021, the Group's financial assets at FVOCI measured at fair value amounted to P27.4 million (see Note 7.1).
+As of December 31, 2022, the Group's financial assets at FVOCI measured at fair value amounted to P37.0 million, respectively (see Note 7.1).